 - How to ensure you don’t forget anything

-Do you ever find yourself staring blankly at the empty suitcase on your bed?
+Do you ever find yourself just staring at your empty suitcase before a trip?
 After procrastinating till the absolute last minute to pack, you sit there wondering what in the world do you need to bring with you?
-How can any human possibly know what they're going to need on a 3 day business trip to Tampa?
-So you better just bring everything.
-Before you know it, you're trying to stuff your entire closet into your suitcase, angry that somehow it won't all fit.
-Your trip isn't off to a very good start.
+How can any human possibly know what they’re going to need on a 3 day business trip to Tampa?
+So you decide it’s better just bring EVERYTHING.
+Before you know it, you’re trying to stuff your entire closet into your suitcase, angry that somehow it won’t all fit.
+Your trip isn’t off to a very good start.

 If you travel once a year, this may not be a big deal.
 But for the road warrior, packing like this week after week can take its toll.